 Communications English I/English II 6 cr.
 Humanities One (1) Humanities course selected from the list of Approved General Education Courses 3 cr.
 Social Science One (1) Social Science course selected from the list of Approved General Education Courses 3 cr.

-Social Science Credit 3 cr.
-One (1) Humanities or Social Science course selected from the list of Approved General Education Courses
+Additional Humanities or Social Science Credit One (1) Humanities or Social Science course selected from the list of Approved General Education (3 cr.
+Courses

-Mathematics-Science-Technology Students must select at least one math course, one lab science course and one technology course from the list of Approved General Education Courses.
+Mathematics-Science-Technology Students must select at least one Math course, one Lab Science course and one Technology course from the list of Approved General Education Courses.